johncoffee/x-eat-y/README.md

 A collaborative efford to maintain a curated list of videos showing one animal eating another.

-Bonus points for finding an inverted eating diretion!
+Bonus points for finding an inverted eating direction!
 Bonus points for extending a chain of animal eating animal..

 *X / Y / link*